Subalgebras, subgroups, and singularity: Abstract

 \section{Abstract}

-This paper concerns the non-commutative analog of the Normal Subgroup Theorem for certain groups.
-Inspired by Kalantar-Panagopoulos~\cite{KalPan}, we show that all $\Gamma$-invariant subalgebras of $L\Gamma$ and $C^*_r(\Gamma)$ are ($\G$-) co-amenable.
-The groups we work with satisfy a singularity phenomenon described in Bader-Boutonnet-Houdayer-Peterson~\cite{BBHP}.
+This paper is concerned with the non commutative analog of the Normal Subgroup Theorem for certain groups.
+Inspired by~\cite{KalPan}, we show that all $\Gamma$-invariant subalgebras of $L\Gamma$ and $C^*_r(\Gamma)$ are ($\G$-)co-amenable.
+The groups we work with satisfy a singularity phenomenon described in \cite{BBHP}.
 The setup of singularity allows us to obtain a description of $\Gamma$-invariant intermediate von Neumann subalgebras $L^{\infty}(X,\xi)\subset\mathcal{M}\subset L^{\infty}(X,\xi)\rtimes\Gamma$ in terms of the normal subgroups of $\Gamma$.